csc510g12/Recipe-Recommender-V2/README.md

 ## Release Made in this cycle <br>
-1. Major release 4.1 - Added SSO sign-in
+1. Major release 5.1 - Added new Advanced Filter Search
-2. Major Release 4.2 - Chatbot Integration
+2. Major Release 5.2 - Included calorie count for each individual serving
-3. Major Release 4.3 - Major release- Included minor bug fixes and documentation updates<br>
+3. Major Release 5.3 - Created a delete bookmark option directly in the book mark window<br>
 <br>